 Tootsie Roll

 This delicious bar, resembling a mixture of caramel, toffee, and chocolate, has been produced in America since 1907.
-Its creator, Leo Hirschfield, was a member of the Austrian Jewish community.
-In search of a better life, he emigrated to the United States.
-The candy recipe was developed for his daughter Clara, and he named it after her nickname, “Tootsie” (“sweetheart”).
+Its creator, Leo Hirschfield, was a member of the Austrian Jewish community who emigrated to the United States for a better life.
+He developed the candy recipe for his daughter Clara and named it after her nickname, “Tootsie” (“sweetheart”).

 Lacking funds for large-scale production, the businessman found a sponsoring company.
 This company produced Leo’s patented candies, and in 1917, he became vice president of the Sweets Company of America (then Stern & Stalberg).